ashishjuit/pomodoro_timer/README.md

 #Pomodoro Timer
 I am building a timer web application using:
-  -HTML
+  - HTML
-  -Bootstrap
+  - Bootstrap
-  -jQuery
+  - jQuery
-  -NodeJS for serving the application
+  - NodeJS for serving the application

   ---